Hiuchuli Peak (6441m)

 Mar-May & Sept-Nov

-Hiunchuli Peak Climbing (6441m), loved by the trekkers, is one of the favorite expedition sites due to less difficult climbing to the peak.
-It is the fourth largest among the ‘Trekking Peaks’.
-The first documented climb to the peak was in October 1971 by American Peace Corps Expedition, led by Craig Anderson.
+Hiunchuli Peak Climbing, loved by the trekkers, is one of most popular climbing expeditions in the Annapurna region.
+Hiunchuli Peak (6441m) became one of the favourite expedition sites due to less difficult climbing to the peak and it is the fourth largest among the ‘Trekking Peaks’.

-In order to reach Hiunchuli Peak, we follow the way of the Annapurna Sanctuary trail to Hinku.
-From Hinku, we climb a steep hill in order to reach the base camp.
-This base camp will work as our resting spot before making the next to climb the peak from the South-East route.
+In order to reach Hiunchuli Peak, we follow the way of the Annapurna Sanctuary trail to Annapurna Base Camp.
+From the base camp, we climb a steep hill in order to reach the high camp.
+The base camp will work as our resting spot before making the next to climb the peak from the South-East route.
 In total, three camps are usually established before finally reaching Hiunchuli.
-The alternative route is on the North-West face, where the base camp is established at the Annapurna south near the lodges.